 The picture-postcard views of the Matterhorn are what has made the pretty village of Zermatt one of Switzerland’s most famous resorts.
 A bit of a distance from the nearest airport (three and half hours direct by train from Zurich), and more expensive, this resort of one of the prettiest and is also one of only three resorts in Europe open all year round!

 4. Austria – St. Anton

 St Anton is famous for its freeriding with great powder and steep faces for the more adventurous!
 St Anton also has a great selection of runs at both easy and intermediate level and the fantastic free ride terrain makes up for the fewer difficult runs on offer.
 An attractive town if a little expensive, St Anton has legendary après ski with plenty of bars and clubs on offer.

-5. Italy – Courmayer
+5. Italy – Courmayeur

 6. Italy – Val Gardena

 Val Gardena is located in the Sella Mountain range in what can only be described as one of the most beautiful areas in the world!
-Not only that but its historic past as part of the Austro-Hungarian Empire provides visitors with the mix of famous Austrian après-ski tradition and gorgeous Italian food.
+Not only that but its historic past as part of the Austro-Hungarian Empire provides visitors with a mix of famous Austrian après-ski tradition and gorgeous Italian food.
 There is also a fantastic range of pistes for all levels in this Italian tourist attraction.
 With Val Gardena’s incredible 1,220km of pistes you won’t be getting bored too quickly!